The Book of Knight

 I can even force myself to see different parallels between these games and the game of life.

 Instead of a boss demanding those TPU reports on his desk by the end of the day, I've got a guard demanding I go to my cell for rack-ins.
-Instead of hearing Debby in the cubicle next to me munch one piece after another of hard candy, I hear tweakers suck on their missing teeth and chew air.
+Instead of hearing Debby in the cubicle next to me munch on an endless supply of hard candy, I hear tweakers suck on their missing teeth and chew air.
 Instead of an hour lunch break to get away from my desk, I've got an hour of rack-in time after lunch to lay on my bunk and stare at the ceiling while my mind drifts...
 I'm walking in the forest; I stop and take a big breath in through my nose, I can smell the green life all around me, I can feel a gentle breeze on my face and neck.
 My eyes are closed, and I can see clearly.
-I can feel my body floating, I can feel...
+My body is floating on a lake, I can feel...

 “Hi, Dad.”
 I say, not able to keep the shame out of my voice.

 I can’t help but genuinely chuckle.
 “No, not yet.
-It’s not like that here — we have single-unit showers.
-But I did get jumped into a gang, so there’s that,” I respond as serious as I can.
+It’s not like that here we have single-unit showers.
+But I did get jumped into a gang, so there’s that,” I respond as seriously as I can.

 “Oh no, buddy, are you okay?
 What does that mean for you now?
-Did you have to shave your head?” he sounds very concerned.
+Did you shave your head?” he sounds very concerned.

 “Nah, I’m just messin', got you though!”
 I feel a tinge of joy getting back at him for his soap joke.